CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Sample Average Approximation

-Computing the probability in Eq.~\eqref{eq:cc_binom_version} can be challenging, because it requires integration over a possibly high-dimensional domain.
-Consequently, an appropriate approximation is required.
-A popular approach is the \textit{particle-based} approximation proposed by Blackmore et al. \cite{blackmore2010probabilistic}.
-The core concept is to draw a finite set of i.i.d.\ uncertainty samples, or particles, and approximate the integral in Eq.~\eqref{eq:total_prob} as an average over the particles.
-This approach is justified by the law of large numbers: as the number of particles tends to infinity, the average converges to the true probability.
-In the remainder of this work, we refer to this kind of approximation as a \textit{Monte--Carlo approximation}.
+Because of the challenges in computing the probability in Eq.~\eqref{eq:cc_binom_version} exactly (see Remark~\ref{rem:integral}), a tractable approximation is required.
+A popular approach is the \textit{particle-based} approximation proposed by \citet{blackmore2010probabilistic}.
+The core concept is to draw a finite set of i.i.d.\ uncertainty samples, or samples, and approximate $P[G_{\xb}=1]$ as an average over the samples.
+This approach is justified by the law of large numbers: as the number of samples tends to infinity, the average converges to $P[G_{\xb}=1]$.
+In the remainder of this work, we refer to this as a \textit{sample average approximation}~\citep{pagnoncelli2009sample}, also known as a Monte Carlo approximation, but we adopt the SAA terminology to highlight its use within an optimisation context.